timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 food for the following days and used what little energy I could muster to trudge up Mt Whitney, desperate for the sun to come out.

-On the way up, I met quite a few JMT hikers, as Mt Whitney is the southern terminus of that trail, and I did my best to keep a smile on my face as I congratulated them for being so close to the end.
+On the way up, I met quite a few John Muir Trail hikers, as Mt Whitney is the southern terminus of that trail, and I did my best to keep a smile on my face as I congratulated them for being so close to the end.
 Past Guitar Lake, we climbed up an endless series of steep switchbacks and cut across a ledge covered in ice.

 At the top, we reached 14,505 feet and the sun finally started to warm us up.
 I found Foxy and Trippy cuddled up under a sleeping bag, crying to their favorite soundtrack.
-All of us rested, exhausted, but before too long we needed to get back down as the weather worsened.
+All of us rested for a moment, exhausted, but before too long we needed to get back down as the weather worsened.

 <Images images={[
 {